iamlaksh1/site/content/posts/api-using-pixi.md

 5. Simplified Setup: With Pixi, setting up is easy: just run pixi run start to install dependencies and start your project.

-> The aim of this demo project is to replicate one of the main features of [CroplandCROS](https://croplandcros.scinet.usda.gov/), specifically the **calculation of area statistics** for a inout p shape for the year 2022, and return the computed data in JSON format.
+> The aim of this demo project is to replicate one of the main features of [CroplandCROS](https://croplandcros.scinet.usda.gov/), specifically the **calculation of area statistics** for a input  shape for the year 2022, and return the computed data in JSON format.

 I initiated this project using an existing **[python-cookiecutter-template](https://github.com/timothycrosley/cookiecutter-python/)**.